tylernnguyen5/travel-site/README.md

 # Travel Site

-As I learn more about the industry standards in web development tools, practices and work flow, I wanted to have a project where I can try to put everything together and make them work.
+As I learned more about the industry standards in web development tools, practices and work flow, I wanted to have a project where I can try to put everything together and make them work.

 Therefore, we have this fictional travel website where the users can book their vacation through an application.
 This is a single-page website for advertising the application.

-For the Secret Client Area at the bottom of the page, this is where I implemented a simple example with AWS Lambda Cloud function to send requests and working with the responses received.
+For the Secret Client Area at the bottom of the page, this is where I implemented a simple example with AWS Lambda Cloud Function to send requests and working with the responses received.
 The secret passphrase is *'javascript'*.

 ## Live Demo